Rhododendron: Toxicity

 Some species of rhododendron are poisonous to grazing animals because of a toxin called grayanotoxin in their pollen and nectar.
 People have been known to become ill from eating mad honey made by bees feeding on rhododendron and azalea flowers.
 Xenophon described the odd behaviour of Greek soldiers after having consumed honey in a village surrounded by Rhododendron ponticum during the march of the Ten Thousand in 401 BCE.
-Pompey's soldiers reportedly suffered lethal casualties following the consumption of honey made from Rhododendron deliberately left behind by Pontic forces in 67 BCE during the Third Mithridatic War.
+Pompey's soldiers reportedly suffered lethal casualties following the consumption of mad honey that was deliberately left behind by Pontic forces in 67 BCE during the Third Mithridatic War.
 Later, it was recognized that honey resulting from these plants has a slightly hallucinogenic and laxative effect.
 The suspect rhododendrons are Rhododendron ponticum and Rhododendron luteum (formerly Azalea pontica), both found in northern Asia Minor.
 Eleven similar cases during the 1980s have been documented in Istanbul, Turkey.
 Rhododendron is extremely toxic to horses, with some animals dying within a few hours of ingesting the plant, although most horses tend to avoid it if they have access to good forage.
 Rhododendron, including its stems, leaves and flowers, contains toxins that, if ingested by a cat's stomach, can cause seizures and even coma and death.